HartmannSa/Mir200_Sim_withD435/README.md

 # To simulate Realsense Cam in Gazebo, the Package "realsense_gazebo_plugin" is needed.
-# Further information about how to include the D435 Plugin with MiR
+# Further information about how to include the D435 Plugin with MiR see below
-# can be found in the Readme in Mir200_Sim_withD435 package/ see below

 # Intel RealSense Gazebo ROS plugin
 This package is a Gazebo ROS plugin for the Intel D435 realsense camera.